DaclatasvirBrand Name: Daklinza Other Names: DCV, daclatasvir dihydrochloride Drug Class: Opportunistic Infections and Coinfections

 What is daclatasvir?

-HCV is an opportunistic infection.
+HCV is an.
 An opportunistic infection is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.

 What HIV-related opportunistic infections is daclatasvir used for?